 Faith In Action

-How do you put your faith into action?
+How do we put faith into action?
 At Umstead Park UCC we are guided by our Covenant, in particular the section about our commitment to the wider world:

 Every day we put faith into action through use of our (LEED certified) building, as a sanctuary for Eliseo (while he awaits resolution of his residency status), as offices, storage, and rehearsal space for the Justice Theater Project, and as meeting space for organizations like Healing Transitions and other service and social justice groups.
-We will host a LGBTQ Informational Workshop in our building on Saturday, November 10, 2018.
+We have hosted a LGBTQ Informational Workshop in our building on a Saturday in November through our Adult Education committee.

 At least once a month we make food donations to the Urban Ministries Food Pantry.
+During the pandemic, we are asking our members to make direct donations here: https://urbanmin.org/donate/.
 Our Creativity Group meets regularly to craft beautiful greeting cards which are offered for donation and all proceeds fund various charitable needs.
-The Creativity Group also conducts sessions at Healing Transitions.
-We actively participate through the course of the year with several organizations, including Rise Against Hunger, Out!
-Raleigh, Pride:Durham, Church World Service, the North Carolina Council of Churches, and Curamericas Global, and participate in activities like the Neuse River Cleanup (youth led this year), voter registration, the Martin Luther King Jr. Day of Service, various advocacy activities on topics like a non-partisan solution to gerrymandering (with Common Cause and DemocracyNC) and the NCAE Rally for Teachers.
+The Creativity Group also conducts monthly sessions at Healing Transitions.
+We actively participate through the course of the year with several organizations, including Rise Against Hunger, Church World Service, the North Carolina Council of Churches, and Curamericas Global, and participate in activities like the Neuse River Cleanup (youth led in 2018), voter registration, the Martin Luther King Jr. Day of Service, various advocacy activities on topics like a non-partisan solution to gerrymandering (with Common Cause and DemocracyNC) and the NCAE Rally for Teachers.
 We also sponsor hurricane assistance workdays, typically in Eastern NC, as the need arises (starting with the aftermath of Hurricane Floyd in 1999), and have partnered on occasion with Habitat for Humanity.
+Most recently we partnered with the Methodists on Ocracoke Island.
 For several years we were a sponsor of the Magnificent Mile Race and Fundraiser for PLS research, the inspiration of our own Sarah Roberts-Witt who has PLS, a motor neuron disease related to ALS.

 We collect donations for several groups and in the last 12 months they included the following: